FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

 These weeks as well as every other week I also worked on my targeted interaction by having meetings with the teachers every week (I will not be mentioning this at every week).

 Week 7: Project charter, pitches<br>
 This week I will work on my personal leadership by setting multiple goals regarding the charter and the [project pitches](https://github.com/FontysVenlo/prj4e-individual-respository-SvenVercoulen/blob/main/doc/PRJ4E%20Pitch.docx).
-These goals include how much work I want get done regarding the charter this week, and improving my presenting skills.
+These goals include how much work I want to get done regarding the charter this week, and improving my presenting skills.
 By communicating these goals with my group member he will have a better understanding on the things I want to work on, and I will improve my communication and targeted interaction skills.

-Week 8 & 9 (Project week): Working out project details, Components, Gathering additional project necessities, getting the esp board + cabel, figure out dimensions of the parking lot<br>
+Week 8 & 9 (Project week): Working out project details, Components, Gathering additional project necessities, getting the esp board + cable, figure out dimensions of the parking lot<br>
 Personal goals: These weeks I will work a lot on my future-oriented organization.
 I will think ahead on how I wanted the system to look in the end, what items we might need to reach my desired system.
 I will also set multiple goals for myself these project weeks to work on my personal leadership.
 These goals include how much I wanted to get done these project weeks, working on my communication with the group and improving my analyzing and researching abilities.

 Week 10, 12, 13 & 14: Coding with esp board, researching how to set C programs up in multiple files, printing/making barriers<br>